-Portability defines how a system or its element can be launched on one environment or another.
-It usually includes hardware, software, or other usage platform specification.
+Portability determines how a system or its element can be launched within one environment or another.
+It usually includes hardware, software, or other usage platform specifications.
 Put simply, it establishes how well actions performed via one platform are run on another.
 Also, it prescribes how well system elements may be accessed and may interact from two different environments.

-Portability also has an additional aspect called compatibility.
-Compatibility defines how a system can co-exist with another system in the same environment.
+Compatibility, as an additional aspect of portability, defines how a system can coexist with another system in the same environment.
 For instance, software installed on an operating system must be compatible with its firewall or antivirus protection.

 Portability and compatibility are established in terms of operating systems, hardware devices, browsers, software systems, and their versions.
 For now, a cross-platform, cross-browsing, and mobile-responsive solution is a common standard for web applications.

 Portability non-functional requirements are usually based on preliminary market research, field research activities, or analytics reports on the types of software and devices the target audience has.
 If you are working within a corporate environment and the software will be accessed through a documented list of devices and operating systems, it’s quite easy to define compatibility and portability.

 How to approach